-Sometimes, it’s nice just to stop and to recognize the good things in life.
-So, in the name of positivity, here is the second post in my new series, “The Best Feelings.”
+It's once again time to stop and recognize the good things in life.
+In the name of positivity, here is the fourth post in my series, “The Best Feelings.”